What is Blended Learning?

 What is the difference between remote and blended learning?
 What is hybrid learning?
 What is a flipped classroom?
 What is synchronous and asynchronous learning?
 And how will the classroom look at Geneva Business School from September 2020?

 So many questions have been raised in the aftermath of the COVID-19 pandemic lockdowns about its effect on education delivery worldwide, and the definitions of blended learning programs are being tested.

 Over a billion students worldwide are unable to go to school or university, due to measures to stop the spread of COVID-19.
 This unprecedented situation has called for an unparalleled global pivot to online education, en masse.
 The lessons learned about online teaching models will be studied for decades to come.

 What does this mean for the terms we used prior to lockdowns and quarantines, and how does it affect your choice of school and learning format for 2020 and beyond?
 We have tried to answer these questions and more with a quick guide to flexible online classrooms post-COVID-19.

 What is blended learning?

 Broadly speaking, blended learning combines a mix of learning online and face-to-face instruction.
-Pre-COVID-19, this meant that a student could fulfill components of their studies online, asynchronously, that is, in their own time.
-Traditionally this was to facilitate a flexible schedule for students and institutions and to adjust delivery methods based on the content, class size, and degree of instruction required.
+Pre-COVID-19, this meant that a student could complete their studies with online components, asynchronously, that is, in their own time.
+Traditionally this was an element of classroom management to facilitate a flexible schedule for students and institutions and to adjust delivery methods based on the content, class size, and degree of instruction required.

 As digital tools and applications become better adapted to the needs of different learners, course content, and methods of delivery, so too have the course offerings.
 While classic blended learning combines traditional classroom instruction with asynchronous exercises for independent study, this classical approach is beginning to blend itself.